 So now that you may have decided to visit an onsen, there is a basic procedure for entering the onsen or a sento.

 When you first walk into the building, there will be shoe lockers; remove your shoes and take the key to the front desk.
-At the desk, you will turn in your shoe key and they will give you a locker key for the bath (segregated baths, men and women) with towels (usually 1 large, 1 small but it depends on the place) and set of clothes that look a little like pjs called samue 作務衣 (some places may give you a yukata instead).
+At the desk, you will turn in your shoe key and they will give you a locker key for the bath (segregated baths, men and women) with towels (usually 1 large, 1 small) and set of clothes that look a little like pjs called samue 作務衣 (some places may give you a yukata instead).
+Now this depends on the place… some will give you nothing and charge for towels, either “rent” or buy!
 You pay the entrance fee up front; sometimes the locker key you receive will have a code that they scan if you want to receive scrub or massage services, or even purchase drinks, which you then pay for at the end when you check out.

 Go to the locker room, to the locker number on your key.
 Get naked.
 Yup.
 No swimsuits.
 Don’t feel self-conscious cuz it is just old ladies (or men depending on your gender) and they do not really judge.
 I mean, if you are a foreigner, yeah, they are gonna look simply because you are different, but really, no one cares.
 Anyway, strip down, neatly fold or hang your clothes in your locker, get your towel (and any toiletries you might have brought, for instance I have a scrubby bath towel from the Daiso/100 yen store) and head to the baths.
 Just put your key band around your wrist or ankle; if you are a lady you can even use it to tie up you hair in a ponytail or bun.
 And seriously, just use the smaller towel, leave the big towel in your locker, or at least off to the side, otherwise it will get wet and not dry you off when you actually need it.
 And do not try to wrap the tiny towel all the way around you, you will look silly; just embrace the naked, draping the small towel length-wise in front of your body if you want to cover any bits.